MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

   > [!IMPORTANT]
   > In some scenarios, Windows Update can install an update that is more recent than the update you specify in expedite update policy.
 For more information about this scenario, see [About installing the latest applicable update](#identify-the-latest-applicable-update), later in this article.

 - Expedite update policies ignore and override any quality [update deferral periods](/windows/client-management/mdm/policy-csp-update#update-deferqualityupdatesperiodindays) for the update version you deploy.
-You can configure quality updates deferrals by using Intune [Windows 10 update rings](../protect/windows-10-update-rings.md) and the setting for **Quality update deferral period**.
+You can configure quality updates deferrals by using Intune [Windows update rings](../protect/windows-10-update-rings.md) and the setting for **Quality update deferral period**.

 - When a restart is required to complete installation of the update, the policy helps to manage the restart.
 In the policy, you can configure a period that users have to restart a device before the policy forces an automatic restart.
 Users can also choose to schedule the restart or let the device try to find the best time outside of the devices *Active Hours*.
 Before reaching the restart deadline, the device displays notifications to alert device users about the deadline and includes options to schedule the restart.

   If a device doesn’t restart before the deadline, the restart can happen in the middle of the working day.
 For more information on restart behavior, see [Enforcing compliance deadlines for updates](/windows/deployment/update/wufb-compliancedeadlines).

 - Expedite is not recommended for normal monthly quality update servicing.
-Instead, consider using the *deadline settings* from a Windows 10 update rings policy.
+Instead, consider using the *deadline settings* from a Update rings for Windows 10 and later policy.
 For information, see *Use deadline settings* under the user experience settings in [Windows update settings](../protect/windows-update-settings.md#user-experience-settings).

 ## Prerequisites